 Students will keep a record of all Internship Hours describing the activities that constitute direct and indirect service.
-A hoursl log that is signed by your site supervisor and faculty supervisor will be turned in weekly.
+Templates of the time log is provided in Connect.
+A final log that is signed by your site supervisor, and faculty supervisor will be turned in weekly.
+Students will be required to upload hour logs on a monthly basis.
 The objective of this activity is to help students be intentional with their time during internship.